 Are you looking for a new direction or a different challenge?
 Do you love living in Murrindindi Shire and have some time to promote our wonderful region?
 Murrindindi Shire Council is supporting the Alexandra, Marysville (MiRa) and Yea (Y Water Discovery Centre) Visitor Information Centres to recruit new volunteers.
 To find out how to get involved click here or call 5797 3394.

 Interested in becoming a volunteer?
 We've put together a list of community groups and organisations that have told us they are looking for volunteers.
-Click here to find out more.
+Visit our Volunteer Hub to find out more.

 Vocational placements and work experience